learn-co-curriculum/react-hooks-information-flow-code-along/README.md

 }
 ```

-Now that is function takes in an argument, we see you update `Child`:
+Now that the function takes in an argument, we'll need to update the `onClick` of `Child` to be a function that invokes `this.props.handleColorChange` and passes in a random color as the argument:

 ```js
 class Child extends Component {